 NDAVID when possible (enough memory), the diagonalization of the CI matrix is done in memory.
-The root finding method of Davidson-Liu is used, in memory or out of memory (default = 0) $0 \dots$ program decides upon in-memory or out-of-memory solution.
-1 force out-of-memory solution NWORD size of the available working area for solving the eigenvalue problem in the CI calculation (default = 0 ; use all available memory) NPFLG flag for debug printing (default = 0) 0 standard printing, almost none 1 extended printing NSTATE number of roots to be found (default = 1 , maximum = 50) MNXPAN minimum size of the expansion vector set used in the iterative method for finding eigenvalues and eigenvectors (default = 1) MXXPAN maximum size of the expansion vector set used in the iterative method for finding eigenvalues and eigenvectors (default = 30) MAXIT maximum number of iterations allowed in the eigenvalue finding iterative method (default = 50) CVGTOL convergence threshold for the iterative method (default = $5.0E-06$) PRTTOL threshold for printing the CI coefficients (default = $1.0E-02$) NOVEC for the CI diagonalization the program checks FT12 for initial guess vectors.
-If there are MNXPAN such vectors, then they are used as expansion vectors in the iterative method If there are no vectors, or fewer than MNXPAN, then the program generates a set if initial expansion vectors.
-NOVEC is used to force the program to generate the initial guess vectors, even if enough vectors are available from FT12 (default = 0) $0 \dots$ program may use FT12 vectors.
-1 program may not use FT12 vectors.
+The root finding method of Davidson-Liu is used, in memory or out of memory (default = 0)

+0..... program decides upon in-memory or out-of-memory solution.

+1 ..... force out-of-memory solution

+NWORD size of the available working area for solving the eigenvalue problem in the CI calculation

+(default = 0; use all available memory)

+NPFLG flag for debug printing (default = 0)

+0 ...... standard printing, almost none

+1 ..... extended printing

+NSTATE number of roots to be found (default = 1, maximum = 50)

+MNXPAN minimum size of the expansion vector set used in the iterative method for finding eigenvalues and eigenvectors (default = 1)

+MXXPAN maximum size of the expansion vector set used in the iterative method for finding eigenvalues and eigenvectors (default = 30)

+MAXIT maximum number of iterations allowed in the eigenvalue finding iterative method (default = 50)

+CVGTOL convergence threshold for the iterative method (default = 5.0E-06)

+PRTTOL threshold for printing the CI coefficients (default = 1.0E-02)

+NOVEC for the CI diagonalization the program checks FT12 for initial guess vectors.
+If there are enough vectors are available from FT12 (default = 0)

+MNXPAN such vectors, then they are used as expansion vectors in the iterative method If there are no vectors, or fewer than MNXPAN, then the program generates a set if initial expansion vectors.
+NOVEC is used to force the program to generate the initial guess vectors, even if does exist (DIAFIL.NE.0), then the program will try to use it.
+If it does not exist (DIAFIL.EQ.0), then the program will not try to use it of course, and will open a new file.
+If the file is on the disk, but DIAFIL.EQ.0, the program will use the existing disk space, but it will open a new file

+0 ..... program may use FT12 vectors.
+1 ..... program may not use FT12 vectors.

 DIAFIL this parameter is used to indicate whether FT12 exists before the start of the present run.
-If it does exist (DIAFIL.NE.0), then the program will try to use it.
-If it does not exist (DIAFIL.EQ.0), then the program will not try to use it of course, and will open a new file.
-If the file is on the disk, but DIAFIL.EQ.0, the program will use the existing disk space, but it will open a new file (default = 0) NCORE Force in-memory Davidson's diagonalization or dense matrix diagonalization (default = 0) 0 in-memory Davidson's method 1 Dense matrix diagonalization
+If it

+NCORE Force in-memory Davidson's diagonalization or dense matrix diagonalization

+0 .... in-memory Davidson's method1 ....
+Dense matrix diagonalization